4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Luxury hotel Colombo

-There’s also restaurants, a fitness centre and a roof-top garden serving tasty snacks, drinks and mains.
+There are also restaurants, a fitness centre and a roof-top garden serving tasty snacks, drinks and mains.

 You can also book a very reasonably priced airport transfer from the hotel to the airport.